 - compensation for the emotional and physical distress caused by the sexual harassment;

 - legal and attorney fees.

-How to Document a Workplace Sexual Harassment Claim
+How Do I Document a Workplace Sexual Harassment Claim?

 When you file a claim for sexual harassment at work, you will need to provide evidence that the incident(s) occurred.
 Though witness statements do help, there is other evidence you can provide to help support your workplace sexual harassment claim.
 Evidence that can prove sexual harassment include:

 - Copies of any harassing emails or messages

 - Voicemails or recordings of any sexual harassment

 - Copies of your reports to HR/manager/your employer

 - Copies of their response to your complaint